Houston Energy Plans: Compare Electricity Rates and Providers

 Prepaid / No‑Deposit Electricity Plans

-Perfect for renters, students, or anyone trying to dodge a hefty credit check.
-You fund your account up front (as little as $40), receive daily text usage alerts, and can recharge online.
-Plans like Payless Power’s SmarTricity Premier 6 require no contract and no deposit—just remember the per‑kWh price is higher than mainstream fixed offers.
+Prepaid plans are perfect for renters, students, or anyone avoiding credit checks.
+Customers fund their account upfront, receive daily alerts on energy consumption, and can top up online.
+Plans like Payless Power’s SmarTricity Premier 6 have no contract and no deposit but slightly higher electricity rates in Houston than mainstream fixed rate plans.

 Green Energy Plans

-Houston may be the Energy Capital of the World, but renewable power is booming statewide.
-Chariot Energy’s GridEdge 36 costs just 10.1 ¢/kWh for 100 % solar‑backed electricity, while Gexa’s Eco series matches every kWh with Texas wind RECs.
-Green plans typically carry a 0.5–1.5 ¢ premium over fossil‑fuel blends—but that gap keeps shrinking.
+Houston is the Energy Capital of the World, but green energy plans and renewable energy plans are growing in popularity.
+For example, Chariot Energy’s GridEdge 36 costs 10.1 ¢/kWh for 100% solar-backed electricity, while Gexa Energy’s Eco series matches every kWh with Texas wind RECs.
+Houston residents who prioritize sustainability can lower their carbon footprint with these renewable energy plans, which usually carry a 0.5–1.5 ¢ premium over fossil-fuel mixes.

 Time‑of‑Use & Solar Buyback